GB7TE: D-STAR Repeater

 It took over a month of configuring and tweaking to get GB7TE successfully configured and the repeater actually went on air on Friday the 17th July but wasn't connected to the network until the 18th.

-You can see the current status of GB7TE by clicking here (note, you will get a security warning, it's nothing to worry about).
+You can see the current status of GB7TE by clicking here (this page will be automatically updated every five minutes).

 On Thursday the 11th November 2015 at 17:00z, regular voice idents were added to GB7TE.

 On the evening of 28th July 2021, we disconnected GB7TE from the internet and built a new server using the Icom G3 system.
 It was only offline for three days or so before returning back on air on Sunday 1st August 2021 at 14:00z.

 The new server is a Dell 1U unit with 2 x quad core Xeon processors, 24Gb RAM and a server grade SSD.
 It's a substantial upgrade from the previous computer we had.